cpske/ISP/authentication/index.md

 4. Third-party Authentication - authenticate yourself using a trusted third party
    - OAuth
    - OpenId
-   - Many implementations to "Covert Redirect" bug (2014) using XSS attack.
+   - Many implementations vulnerable to "Covert Redirect" bug (2014) using XSS attack.
 Mostly fixed since then.

 5. Single Sign-on - used on comporate networks (like KU) so a user authenticates once (to auth server) and can access many servers.
 Uses time-based token stored on user's device.
    - Kerberos